When an employee leaves a business, often they depart with a great deal of knowledge, know-how and information which is of value to that business.

 It is important that managers and HR professionals have the tools to the minimise risk that company knowledge

-After this training course participants should be able to:
+After this seminar participants should be able to:

 - Identify what protections can be put in place to seal information and data from outside the workplace